SharePoint/sp-dev-docs/docs/sp-add-ins/deploying-and-installing-sharepoint-add-ins-methods-and-options.md

 ---
-title: "Deploying and installing SharePoint Add-ins: methods and options"
+title: Deploying and installing SharePoint Add-ins - methods and options
-description: Learn about the methods for publishing, installing, and uninstalling a SharePoint Add-in. ms.date: 11/02/2017 ms.prod: sharepoint
+description: Publish, install, and uninstall a SharePoint Add-in. ms.date: 11/02/2017 ms.prod: sharepoint
 ---

 # Deploying and installing SharePoint Add-ins: methods and options

-Learn about the methods for publishing, installing, and uninstalling a SharePoint Add-in.

-> [!NOTE]
-> The name "apps for SharePoint" is changing to "SharePoint Add-ins."
-During the transition, the documentation and the UI of some SharePoint products and Visual Studio tools might still use the term "apps for SharePoint."
-For details, see [New name for apps for SharePoint](new-name-for-apps-for-sharepoint.md).
+In this article, you'll learn more about the options for publishing your SharePoint Add-in, as well as how to install and uninstall it.

+<a name="MarketOrCatalog"> </a>
 ## Publishing to the Office Store or an organization's add-in catalog
-<a name="MarketOrCatalog"> </a>

 You can upload your SharePoint Add-in to either the public Office Store or to an organization's private add-in catalog.
 A private add-in catalog is a dedicated site collection in a SharePoint web application (or a SharePoint Online tenancy) that hosts document libraries for SharePoint Add-ins and Office Add-ins.
 Putting the catalog into its own site collection makes it easier for the web application administrator or tenant administrator to limit permissions to the catalog.